SolidLabResearch/generic-data-viewer/README.md

             "description": "Description of the query",
-            "id": "A unique ID for the query", "sources": "Sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.", "askQuery": {
+            "id": "A unique ID for the query", "sources": "Sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
+This field is optional and defaults to false.", "askQuery": {
                 "trueText": "The text that is to be shown when the query result is true, only useful for ASK queries.", "falseText": "The text that is to be shown when the query result is true, only useful for ASK queries."